celador/ForceCode/README.md

 ## Change Log

+* 3.8.1
+    * Fix bug on windows with files not getting added to code coverage view on refresh or open
+    * Fix ForceCode throwing error when editing force.json
+    * Fix refreshing aura components (From the ForceCode: Refresh from server command)
 * 3.8.0
     * Multiple-org support.
 There are a lot of changes here, but the biggest is being able to switch to another org by clicking the username in the "Saved Usernames" view.
     * Project folder structure overhauled to allow for multiple orgs